 Working Papers

 Trade, Labor Market Concentration, and Wages.
-Slides.
+March 2026.
+Appendix.
+NBER paper 35018.
+Cowles paper 2510.
 Revise and Resubmit at American Economic Review.

 Outsourcing, Labor Market Frictions, and Employment, with Michael Wong.
+August 2025.
 Appendix.
-NBER working paper 34172.
+NBER paper 34172.

 Publications